 Here's what makes Pastil so special:

 - Muslim Influence: The use of banana leaves and its prevalence in Muslim Mindanao reflects the region's cultural heritage.
+It's similar to Malaysia's Nasi Lemak or Luzon's Binalot, but with its own unique flavor profile.

 - Rotisserie Chicken Breast, shredded: Use tender, pre-cooked rotisserie chicken breast or boiled and shredded chicken breast for an easy protein-packed base.